Karenponomarev42450/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
 Remember to take breaks and avoid multitasking, which can lead to distractions and lower efficiency.
 By following these tips, you will be able to better manage your workload and achieve your goals more quickly and efficiently.

+# 2023-12-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
+ -
+Next, planning ahead is crucial.
+Before starting a new project or a difficult task, take some time to think about how you will approach it.
+Break it down into smaller, manageable steps, then allocate time for each step.
+Having a clear plan will make it easier to stay focused and avoid getting lost in the code.
+Also, don't forget to schedule time in for breaks and to avoid burnout.